 ”Animation makes visible the things that are invisible when you are only looking at their appearance”, says Anca Damian.
 Her animated documentary Magic Mountain will be shown on Thursday 27th of August in Manilla, Turku.
 She’ll also work as a tutor in TAFF Pro in the workshop for Finnish projects in development that combine documentary style and animation.
 We phoned her and spoke about the union of animation and documentary – among other things, such as being the first female director of photography in one’s home country.

 –I tend to say this a lot: documentary doesn’t really exist.
 I mean in the pure sense of the word, says Anca Damian, a documentarian herself.

 –Documentary states ”this is reality”, but reality is infinite in space and time, so every choice you make is constructing only your vision of it.
-What I think is even more twisted, is that you and your camera become a part of the reality of the document, the filmmaker ponders via Skype from her home, Paris.
+What I think is even more twisted, is that the filmmaker with their camera becomes a part of the reality of the documentary, the filmmaker ponders via Skype from her home, Paris.

 The screen of her ipad is broken, so one can not see her.
 We’ll form a picture on everything purely based on her words.

 Damian, originally from Romania, is known especially for her three awarded animated films.
 The first two of them are animated documentaries, which she has written, directed and produced.

 Magic Mountain (2015) is the second part of Damian’s trilogy of animated documentaries.
 It will be shown this August in TAFF Pro in Manilla, Turku.
 The film is about a Polish mountain climber, photographer and anti-communist Adam Jacek Winkler, who fought in the Soviet-Afgan war against The Soviet Union.